mo-soliman/Computer-Vision-Deep-Learning-Python/Project 05 - Ball Tracking/README.md

 between each two points(centroids) in the buffer which gives the tracking effect of the ball movement.

-To fire this program type the first command to run the program on a pre-recorded video OR type the second command to run the program on the laptop camera.
+To run this program type the first command to run the program on a pre-recorded video OR type the second command to run the program on the laptop camera.

 Thanks to pyimage search.